 Hey there, friends!
-I promised that I would go into more detail on why I use the email marketing provider that I do, and today is the day!
+I promised that I would go into more detail on why I use MailerLite as my email marketing provider, and today is the day!

 If you read my post on How and Why To Build an Email List, you know that I use MailerLite for my email list, and I am very satisfied with it.
 I started out using MailChimp, because so many bloggers recommended that as the best free option.
 I quickly learned that MailChimp wasn’t for me, as had a hard time figuring it out.
 Maybe it’s just me!
 Anyway, I then found MailerLite and was amazed at how simple everything was.

 As my list started to grow, I knew I was going to have to start paying a monthly fee.
 Well, I am sure you know that many bloggers recommend Convertkit as the way to go when you are serious about building your list.
 So…I switched to Convertkit.
 That lasted a couple weeks…I got frustrated.
 Again, maybe this is just me Convertkit has been a breeze for you.
 If so, that is great!
 Use what works for you.
 However, as a busy mom of six, I just didn’t have the patience or time to learn all there was to learn there.
 So, I switched back to MailerLite and realized I never should have left in the first place.
 If you want to know why I chose MailerLite, read on…